1nvertedProtagonist/damped_driven_oscillator_lab/README.md

 2. Run the analysis notebook(s) in `notebooks/` (and/or scripts in `scripts/`) to regenerate figures and tables.

 ## Note on AI assistance
-Portions of the code were written with AI assistance for scaffolding and refactoring; all outputs were reviewed, tested, and adapted as needed by me.
+Portions of the code were written with AI assistance for scaffolding and refactoring.
+AI assistance was also called upon to accelerate the processes of debugging, documentation consultation and brainstorming.
+All AI outputs were reviewed, tested, and adapted as needed by me.

 ## Authors
 Justine Thebault-Weiser, Ari Polterovich and Bogdan-Vladimir Damian (Me)